 |Demo Applications||A set of simple console applications that provide robust application templates to help you implement specific deep learning scenarios.|

 The development and target platforms have the same requirements, but you can select different components during the installation, based on your intended use.

-NOTE: Intel® Arria® 10 GX FPGA Development Kit is no longer supported in 2019 R2.
+NOTE: Intel® Arria® 10 GX FPGA Development Kit is no longer supported.
 For the Intel® Arria® 10 FPGA GX Development Kit configuration guide, refer to the 2019 R1.1 documentation.

 This guide provides step-by-step instructions on how to install the Intel® Distribution of OpenVINO™ toolkit with FPGA Support.
 Links are provided for each type of compatible hardware including downloads, initialization and configuration steps.
 The following steps will be covered: